-\section{The distributions of $\rm DM_{IGM}$ and $\rm DM_{host}$}
+\section{The distributions of $\rm DM_{host}$ and $\rm DM_{IGM}$}

 The electron number density along different sightlights is not uniform while clustering and fluctuating, so it is difficult to determine the real value of $\rm DM_{IGM}$.
-The probability distribution of $\rm DM_{IGM}$ can be modelled by a quasi-Gaussian function with a long tail \citep{McQuinn14}.
+A quasi-Gaussian function with a long tail was used to fit the probability distribution of $\rm DM_{IGM}$ \citep{McQuinn14}.
 This model includes scatter in the electron distribution, which is mainly caused by random variation of halos along a given sightline.
 Cosmological simulations indicate that this variation is dominated by galactic feedback redistributing baryons around galactic halos.
 Strong feedback can expel baryons to larger radii from their host galaxies.
 This form of $\rm DM_{IGM}$ distribution combines the effect of large-scale structure associated with voids and the sightlines intersecting with clusters.
 This physical-motivated model of $\rm DM_{IGM}$ distribution provides a successful fit of a wide range of cosmological simulations \citep{Macquart20,Zhangzj21}.
-Using the state-of-the-art IllustrisTNG cosmological simulation \citep{Springel18}, \cite{Zhangzj21} realistically estimated the distribution of $\rm DM_{ IGM}$ at different redshifts \citep{Zhangzj21}.
-We use the best-fit values of parameters for $\rm DM_{IGM}$ distribution at different redshifts from their paper.
+Using the state-of-the-art IllustrisTNG cosmological simulation \citep{Springel18}, \cite{Zhangzj21} realistically estimated the distribution of $\rm DM_{ IGM}$ at different redshifts.
+We use the best-fit values of parameters for $\rm DM_{IGM}$ distribution at different redshifts refer to their papers.